3d render of architectural home drawing

 building regulation drawings

-Once you have planning permission from the local authority, you may also require a building regulations approval which assesses aspects such as safety, energy efficiency and accessibility of your proposed building.
+Once you have planning permission from the local authority, you may also require building regulations approval which assesses aspects such as safety, energy efficiency and accessibility of your proposed building.

 Drawings needed for building regulations and tender drawings start from £8,000 for extensions and £12,000 for small scale new builds.
 You will also need to pay the application fee in addition to the architect costs.
 The application fee will depend on the specifics and the locality of the project.
 For more information, visit the Building Regulations Approval page.